top of page

 • ½ plate fruits and vegetables

-Remember, all whole foods naturally contain a mix of macronutrients—there’s protein in lettuce and carbs in almonds.
-So rather than obsessing over numbers, aim for variety, balance, and minimally processed foods.
+All whole foods naturally contain a mix of macronutrients.
+There’s protein in lettuce and carbs in cheese.
+So, rather than obsessing over numbers, aim for variety, balance, and minimally processed foods.
 That’s the real recipe for long-term health.

 Comments